bufbuild-ru/docs/docs/reference/descriptors/index.md

 ### TypeScript / JavaScript

+::: tip Note
-::: tip [Protobuf-ES](https://github.com/bufbuild/protobuf-es) is the ECMAScript implementation of Protobuf, created by Buf.
+[Protobuf-ES](https://github.com/bufbuild/protobuf-es) is the ECMAScript implementation of Protobuf, created by Buf.
 :::

 - The wrapper types are `DescFile` and related types from `@bufbuild/protobuf`.